kuanyui/noto-multi-lang-with-css/README.md

 # What is and Why This?
 - Pre-build Noto Sans Fonts (woff2) + pre-defined `@font-face` with appropriate `src: local()` and `unicode-range:` definitions.
 So the correcponding fonts will be lazy-loaded only when it indeedly needed in the page.
 - Use this repo as submodule, to prevent your project repo from storing lots of large-sized font binary files.
-> According to Noto's issue tracker, Due to the limitation of font format, the glyphs amount is limited in a font file, so Noto doesn't provide a font dist containing all languages
+> According to Noto's issue tracker, due to the technical limitation of font format, the glyphs amount is limited in a font file, so Noto doesn't provide a single font dist containing all languages.

 # Supported Alphabets / Characters
 - Latin / Cyrillic / Greek